taywrobel/PEBC/README.md

 ### Proposed Legislative Changes:

 Software is only half the solution.
 For the concept behind this project to work, there would need to be changes and additions to current legislation.
-The proposals for such changes can be found in full in the accompanying `LEGISLATURE.md` file.

-The synopsis of proposed changes in policy is to not actually make the checks mandatory (which would be all but unenforceable), but instead to increase the penalties sharply for opting out of a check if the weapon transferred or sold is later used in the commission of a crime.
+The gist of the proposed changes in policy is to not actually make the checks mandatory (which would be all but unenforceable), but instead to increase the penalties sharply for opting out of a check if the weapon transferred or sold is later used in the commission of a crime.
 This change, along with making the system openly available to the public will  strongly incentivize sellers of firearms to conduct the checks for all sales, while still allowing them to give a firearm to a family member or close friend that they trust without unnecessary friction.

 ##### Software Requirements:

-Golang >= 1.4
+ - Golang >= 1.4
-Google Chrome (Other browsers untested)
+ - Google Chrome (Other browsers untested)

 #####Building and Running:
 Once your [go environment is set up](https://golang.org/doc/install), you can get this repository by running the command `go get github.com/twrobel3/PEBC`.